Skip to main content

 Mobile-first indexing is now absolute law.
 Google primarily uses the mobile version of your site for ranking and indexing.
 If your site loads slowly on a 5G connection or has "layout shift" where buttons move as the page loads, your rankings will suffer immediately.

-7. Topical Authority: Depth Over Breadth
+7. Topical Authority & Entity SEO: Depth Over Breadth

 Gone are the days of ranking a single "money page" for a high-value keyword.
 In 2026, Google ranks entities and topics, not just pages.